 2. Don’t obsess about it.
-So, eat processed foods most of the time, but say if a bag of cheez-its should pass your lips, you’re not going to ruin it all.
+If a bag of cheez-its should pass your lips, you’re not going to ruin it all.
 You don’t have to binge on processed foods all day long and then vow to only eat apples and broccoli and chicken for the rest of your life.
-You’ve set up a baseline of healthy with eating mostly whole foods.
-So if you can eat healthy most of the time, you can have a little bit of the not so healthy every so often.
-It’s okay.
-It’s fine in fact.
-This is the way I suggest working it.
+Set a baseline of nourishment by eating mostly whole foods.
 When you see something that you really want, allow yourself to have it.
 But, first, go for the whole unprocessed so that you know you’re giving your body something healthy.
 Like if there is a choice between a fruit salad and a piece of (unhomemade/supermarket bought) cake, opt for both, but eat the fruit salad first, then eat the cake.
 You get your healthy food in, you don’t forgo one for the other.
 There’s no deprivation there and you are letting yourself eat for both health and enjoyment.
 When you give yourself the healthy food first, there is also less opportunity for bingeing because you’re hungry or depriving yourself.
 I differentiate between a piece of supermarket bought cake because I really believe that I homemade cake is healthier.
 There is less likely to be lots of artificial ingredients and preservatives and more love and whole ingredients added.

 Obsessing about eating whole foods is just another diet.
 You don’t want that.
 You want to eat for health and for enjoyment — it’s okay to eat for enjoyment!
 Obsessing will also set you up for failure.
 Think of eating whole foods as your way of nurturing yourself, not punishing.